nvaccess/nvda/readme.md

 		* When you are intending to use the Visual Studio IDE (not required for NVDA development), you can download [the community version](https://aka.ms/vs/16/release/vs_Community.exe), which is also used by appveyor
 		* The Professional and Enterprise versions are also supported
 		* Preview versions are *not* supported
+		* Building with Visual Studio 2022 explicitly requires the MSVC v142 - VS 2019 C++ build tools to be installed (see below)
 	* When installing Visual Studio, you need to enable the following:
 		* In the list  on the Workloads tab
 			* in the Windows grouping: